bipio-server/bipio/README.md

 A sample upstart script is supplied in config/upstart_bip.conf -- suggest using upstart with monit

+## Documentation

+General API spec and tutorials can be found at https://bip.io.
+For server setup and configuration guides, keep an eye on the (Wiki)[https://github.com/bipio-server/bipio/wiki], it will be continuously updated.

 ## License

 BipIO is free for non-commercial use.